smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

-When the IBM i system may start more than one job of the same name that would qualify for Job Queuing on an OpCon schedule, it is possible to use the \"Allow Multi-Instance\" box on the OpCon Job Master record to either prevent or allow duplicate jobs to run at the same time.
+When the IBM i system may start more than one job of the same name that would qualify for Job Queuing on an OpCon schedule, it is possible to use the "Allow Multi-Instance" box on the OpCon Job Master record to either prevent or allow duplicate jobs to run at the same time.
 If multiple jobs are expected, then it is probably desirable to track them all on the OpCon schedule.
 However, if, for example, a human operator